martinos/contribution-checklist/expectations.md

 ## “Simple” Problems

-> This issue is so *simple*!
-How come I cannot get X to do Y?!

-Things are more complex than they look in 90% of cases.
-In a large project, a “simple” change may be related to other pieces that you have never seen before.
-Or it may just require folks to do a context switch that would derail unrelated ongoing work.
-It is very hard to switch to thinking about a compiler or complex library ecosystem for just 10 minutes at a time.
-It makes much more sense to switch for a day or a week and address the issues very thoroughly.
+> If there was a $20 bill on the ground, somebody would have already picked it up. &mdash; Economics Joke

-So when something “simple” is taking a long time, it probably means:
+If something “simple” is taking a long time, there is probably a good reason.
+It probably means:

   1. It is more complicated than it seems.
+Maybe it makes weird assumptions or interacts with something else in a bad way.
   2. To explain why it is complicated may take longer than just fixing it.
   3. The overall prioritization of work across the entire project means that “the best option” is to circle back to the issue at a later date.

+The third one is the most insidious because it means a medium complexity issue in `core` can get blocked by an unrelated revamp of `elm-package`.
+Issues are resolved most efficiently when you can spend one or two solid days focused on the relevant repo, so this “batching” often means that the fastest *overall* outcome means individual items may stall for a while.

 So things can hibernate for a bunch of reasons, but do not get discouraged!
 It seems that this is a natural part of The Process, and the best thing to do is to try something else until it is unblocked!